How to Use Entity Framework (EF) Core with PostgreSQL

 ADO.NET Entity Framework Workflow

 Selecting the appropriate PostgreSQL provider is important for maximizing the performance and compatibility of your EF Core applications.
 The provider serves as the bridge between EF Core and your PostgreSQL database, impacting how effectively your application communicates with the database.
-When choosing your provider, consider factors such as support for the latest EF Core and PostgreSQL versions, performance optimization,
+When choosing your provider, consider factors such as support for the latest EF Core and PostgreSQL versions, performance optimization, and community support.

-How to work with PostgreSQL in .NET applications
+How to work with dotConnect for PostgreSQL

 dotConnect for PostgreSQL offers two main methods for installation, allowing developers to choose the one that best fits their development environment: